 But that vagrant was found in two pieces.
 So something a lot sharper than just a little rat poison was involved there.

 But the games must go on.
 I’ve got an investment here, and the house doesn’t like to return bets.
 Much safer to assume that the situation is under control, that the event was an anomaly, and that things can proceed as usual.
-A few well placed hints and incentives will keep the gentlemen in blue out of the way, and avoid too many delays.
+A few well-placed hints and incentives will keep the gentlemen in blue out of the way, and avoid too many delays.

-If they are causing troubles, whisper in the Mayor’s ear, and let him get the guard dogs to back down for an hour or two.
+If they are causing trouble, whisper in the Mayor’s ear, and let him get the guard dogs to back down for an hour or two.
 It won’t hurt the dead guy too much to wait.

 Or perhaps open a window and offer odds on the cause of death?